evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
 With overboost, the Porsche Taycan has a maximum power of 320 KW (435 hp / 429 bhp).
-Without overboost, it is 320 KW (435 hp / 435 bhp).
-The torque is 420 nm with overboost and 420 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 4.8 seconds.
-The top speed is 230 km/h.
+Without overboost, it is 320 KW (435 hp / 435 bhp) The torque is 420 nm with overboost and 420 without overboost.
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.8 seconds and has a top speed of 230 km/h (142.9 mph).
 With overboost, the Porsche Taycan has a maximum power of 300 KW (408 hp / 402 bhp).
-Without overboost, it is 300 KW (408 hp / 408 bhp).
-The torque is 410 nm with overboost and 410 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 4.8 seconds.
-The top speed is 230 km/h.
+Without overboost, it is 300 KW (408 hp / 408 bhp) The torque is 410 nm with overboost and 410 without overboost.
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.8 seconds and has a top speed of 230 km/h (142.9 mph).

 ## Battery, range, and charging